-A White Belt Walks into an Open Mat… What Should You Do?
+A White Belt Walks into an Open Mat: What Should You Do There For BJJ Training?

 So, you’ve been training for a little while now and you’re starting to understand this BJJ thing.
 You go to every class (or at least you try to.
 Life has to be lived), learn all the techniques, drill with your favorite training partner, and do your positional sparring at the end of class.
 You shake hands with everyone after the class ends and then the coach yells “Ok, now open mat!”.
 You just did positional sparring, does this mean you have to roll again?
 What if you’re tired?
 Also, what happens when there’s no class and open mat is scheduled?
 What do you do then?

 For those of you who might not be sure about what to do during an open mat, all these questions are completely valid.
 It can be really daunting when you see people going 1000% after a class when you don’t have all the tools prepared in your “jiu-jitsu toolbox”.
 I also know that most people don’t want to just sit around twiddling their thumbs while the rest of your teammates work to improve themselves.

 I’ve been there, sometimes even now, where you have no idea who to talk to or what to do during an open mat.
 This especially happens to me when I go travel to new gyms and just want to get some training in.
 People who know me might find this surprising, but I do tend to be shy around new people and when I go to a new gym to an open mat, I don’t know who to talk to or who to ask to roll or train with.

 Taking all that into consideration, I wanted to talk about how you can go into an open mat, be it in your own gym or somewhere else you’re visiting.
 I hope that these tips can help you feel more comfortable when you go to an open mat.